Sustainability Update 2026

 A sliding box composed of a sleeve and an inner tray.

 A box is the first moment of your product experience.
 The texture, the reveal, that little suspense when it opens… it all matters.
-The right box protects what’s inside, tells your story, and sets the tone before your customer even sees the product.
+The right box types protect what’s inside, tells your story, and sets the tone before your customer even sees the product.

 The perfect box all depends on how you want people to feel, how the product will be used or stored, and the values behind your brand, including sustainable choices.